nafarlee/git-good/README.md

 If I want to change all instances of the HEX value for blue to the HEX value for red across the entire project, that is a single intent, and a single commit, though it may touch many files.

-Equally, if I only want to add some inline documentation for a function, that is a single commit, though it adds no new functionality.
+Equally, if I only want to add some in-line documentation for a function, that is a single commit, though it adds no new functionality.

 The benefits: